gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `modify(e, 'jumping', true/false?)`

 Will make the entity constantly jump if set to true, and will stop the entity from jumping if set to false.

+### `modify(e, 'jump'))`

-No current way to make it jump once only.
+Will make the entity jump once only

 ## Entity Events